-"Joyous Confusion" - John 20:1-18
+"Dawning of a New Day" - John 20:1-18

 Are you a morning person?
-I am!
-I love the early morning.
-It's usually quite quiet apart from the birds and an occasional car.
-It's a time of day that is calm, relaxed, a time when you can hear yourself think.
+I am, especially now that I am up at 5:30 in order not only to read the papers but also to get to the gym for my cardio exercise.
+I love the early morning, mostly because it is an usually quiet time not counting the birds and an occasional car.
+Early mornings are a time of day that is calm, relaxed, a time when you can hear yourself think.
 Really early morning is even quieter, cloaked in the concealing and healing blanket of the predawn darkness.
 Predawn darkness is a different and special kind of darkness as well - it's cleaner somehow than the tired, dirty and dusty darkness of the late evening and early night.
-It's not quite as foreboding as the intense, inky darkness of the middle of the night, but instead predawn darkness has a trace of looking forward, just a teasing hint of light to follow, a foretaste of the day that will unfold in mere minutes.
+It's not quite as foreboding as the intense, inky darkness of the middle of the night, but instead predawn darkness has a trace of looking forward, a teasing hint of light to follow, a foretaste of the day that will unfold in mere minutes.
 Secrets of the previous day and night have been safely tucked away, and with the glistening of a freshly wiped slate a whole new day is kicked off, a day that will soon unfold with its own tales of tragedy and moments of joy.
 Predawn darkness is a special time.
 But never before or since was there a predawn darkness like the one into which Mary slipped on her way to the tomb, a predawn darkness into which joyous confusion erupted loud and clear.